-I was interviewed by the great Spencer Beckwith at KUNM.
+I was interviewed by Spencer Beckwith at KUNM.

 My new book, Dreams Unreal: The Genesis of the Psychedelic Rock Poster, is released by UNM Press.

 -Catalog is now available for my exhibition, Field Change

 -September 2018 Review of my Exhibition, Beatitude Studies

 Field Change: a Double-Sided Exhibition

 Reception: Friday, 10/7, 5-8 pm